5 Exercises to Relieve Tinnitus

 Understanding Tinnitus

-Exercise 1: Neck Stretches
+Exercise 1: Neck Stretches to Relieve Tinnitus

-2. Slowly tilt your head to one side, bringing your ear towards your shoulder.
+2. Slowly tilt your head to one side, bringing your ear toward your shoulder.

 4. Repeat on the other side.

-5. For a deeper stretch, gently place your hand on the side of your head and apply slight pressure, careful not to overextend.
+5. For a deeper stretch, gently place your hand on the side of your head and apply slight pressure, being careful not to overextend.

 Jaw Exercises to Relieve Tinnitus

-Exercise 2: Jaw Exercises
+Exercise 2: Jaw Exercises to Relieve Tinnitus

-4. Repeat these movements 5-10 times.
+4. Repeat these motions 5-10 times to relieve tinnitus.

-Exercise 3: Breathing Techniques
+Exercise 3: Breathing Techniques to Relieve Tinnitus

 1. Find a comfortable seated position and close your eyes.